GrailWang/GrailWang.github.io/index.md

 #### Social Works

-1. County Student Volunteer Corps _Outstanding Student Volunteer_
+1. County Student Volunteer Corps _Outstanding Student Volunteer (2 times)_
    - Help high school students with their university application, and volunteer for cultural and sports competitions.

-3. Municipal Talent Development Promotion Association _Campus Talent Ambassadors_
+2. Municipal Talent Development Promotion Association _Top 10 Campus Talent Ambassador_
-   - Participate in government-enterprise visits and seminars, and learn about policies for attracting investment and talent.
+   - Participate in government-enterprise visits and seminars.
+Learn about policies for attracting investment and talent.

 #### Leisure Hobbies

 Classical music enthusiast who enjoys theatre related forms of art (plays, musicals, etc.).

 Used to study French and Italian for a while because I was attracted by operas and musicals, and I like to be exposed to different cultures.

-Former member of a theatre troupe, occasional acting & dubbing, etc.
+Former member of campus theatre troupe, occasional acting & dubbing, etc.

 Ball sports are also enjoyed, especially various permutations and combinations, such as playing badminton with a ping-pong paddle.